From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Background

 Our overarching goal is to \textit{explore how AI can be responsibly integrated into QDA, respecting the workflows, concerns, and conditions of HCI researchers.} By systematically mapping QDA practices (RQ1) and surfacing researchers' conditions for AI integration (RQ2), we contribute a framework for AI support that is aligned with the real-world QDA workflows of HCI researchers.
-This framework synthesizes fragmented CSCW debates around QDA and provides concrete guidance for developing AI tools that enhance -- rather than disrupt -- the collaborative and interpretive nature of qualitative research.
+This framework synthesizes fragmented debates around QDA and maps the design space for AI tools, offering a structured vocabulary for researchers to reflect on if, where, and how AI may enhance -- rather than disrupt -- the collaborative and interpretive nature of qualitative research.